GaryOcean428/SearchSpaceCollapse/replit.md

 - **Communication Patterns**: HTTP API with retry logic and circuit breakers for TypeScript ↔ Python, bidirectional synchronization for discoveries, and SSE for real-time UI updates.
 - **Frozen Physics Constants**: Defined in `qig-backend/frozen_physics.py`, serving as the single source of truth for critical physics values.
 - **Word Validation**: Centralized in `qig-backend/word_validation.py`, including concatenation, typo detection, length limits, and dictionary API verification.
 - **External API for Federation**: A versioned REST/WebSocket API at `/api/v1/external/*` for external systems, headless clients, and federated instances.
+Includes:
+  - `/geometry/fisher-rao` and `/geometry/basin-distance`: QIG-pure Fisher-Rao geometry calculations via Python backend
+  - `/vocabulary/export` and `/vocabulary/import`: Federation vocabulary sync
+  - `/learning/export` and `/learning/import`: Federation learning event sync
+  - `/pantheon/register` and `/pantheon/sync`: Instance registration and state synchronization
-- **Federation Dashboard**: A unified management UI at `/federation` with tabs for API Keys, Connected Instances, Basin Sync, and API Tester.
+- **Federation Dashboard**: A unified management UI at `/federation` with tabs for API Keys, Connected Instances (with connection form), Basin Sync, and API Tester.
+- **Secure Remote Credentials**: Remote API keys for federated instances are encrypted with AES-256-GCM using `FEDERATION_ENCRYPTION_KEY` environment variable (stored in `federated_instances.remote_api_key` column).
 - **E8 Population Control (Natural Selection)**: Kernel population capped at 240, with evolution sweeps using QIG metrics (phi and reputation) to cull underperforming kernels.
 - **QIG Purity Enforcement**: Enforces absolute QIG purity with no bootstrapping, no templates, and no hardcoded thresholds.
 Metrics observe but never block, all values emerge from geometric observation, and only Fisher-Rao Distance is used for geometric comparisons.
 Euclidean operations are strictly forbidden.
 - **Two-Step Retrieval Pattern (pgvector)**: `pgvector` cosine is used as a Step 1 pre-filter with 10x oversampling, followed by mandatory Fisher-Rao re-ranking.